Nicca42/Ethereum/Educational/Vyper/README.md

 Declaring a variable:
 `variable name: variable data type` i.e `storedNumber: uint128`
+In order to reference a variable within the contract, you must use the keyword `self`, i.e `self._variableName`.

 | Variable type | Description | Members |
 |:-------------:|:-----------:|:-------:|